nyno-kb/python-101/setup.md

 {: .callout}

 ### Check that Python was installed and set up Jupyter Notebook
-Now that you have installed Python it is a good idea to check if it was done succesfully before we move on to installing Jupyter Notebook.
+Now that you have installed Python, it is a good idea to check if it was done succesfully before we move on to installing Jupyter Notebook.
 Jupyter Notebook is the application we will use for writing code during the course.

 Open the PowerShell and type in:
 ~~~